Walsall Council Housing Financial Penalty Policy.

 - vulnerable households including but not limited to those who have a long term illness or disability made worse by excess cold or damp in their home

 Each organisation will manage their own project and report outputs back to the council.
-The scheme currently has an end date, nationally, of September 2018 (but it is expected to be extended).
+The scheme currently has an end date, nationally, of March 2022.

-Walsall Council’s Statement of Intent for ECO Flex can be viewed at here pdf.(300KB)
+Walsall Council’s Statement of Intent for ECO Flex can be viewed at here pdf.(456KB), Appendix 3 can be viewed here pdf.(148KB)

 For further details please contact Mark England Project Officer on 01922-655 971